Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 How to balance full-time work and school

-Whether you’re a professional returning to college in midlife or a 20-something working your way through your studies while working full time, balancing work commitments with an academic course load can make your statistics class look like a piece of cake.
+Whether you’re a professional going back to school at 30 or a 20-something working your way through your studies while holding down a full-time job, balancing work commitments with academics can make your statistics class look like a piece of cake.

 For many of us, the inherent challenge of balancing two important obligations (work and school) is compounded by family and relationship commitments, social interests and other pursuits that demand our attention as we strive for a fulfilling life.